 So far, we have not reached the outer limit number of trackers that can be used at one time.
 For your own ease, if you have hundreds of trackers, it may be easier for you to organize them into groups and categories, or designate them by branch offices.
 You can even assign other staff members to manage certain machines.

-The current tracker measures 3.25” x 5.1875” x 1” – about the size of a cell phone and a bit thicker.
+The GPS tracker measures 3.25” x 5.1875” x 1” – about the size of a cell phone and a bit thicker.
 See the Technical Specs page.

 All that’s required to access the data provided by the trackers is reliable Internet access and your password.
 There is no software to download.
 All the data is fed to your desktop PC, tablet, or smartphone from our secure redundant servers, using a virtual private network and encryption.